DUDEX64/Freeze-No-More/README.md

 4. All done.
 If you encountered any problems, please report them on the GitHub&reg; Issues Page.

 ## Removing the program
-This program doesn't yet have an uninstaller, so any removal needs to be done manually.
+This program's uninstaller is still under development, you are free to try it.
+However, follow the manual instructions below for a reliable method of removing the program.
 Remember, Windows Explorer is not Internet Explorer.

 1. Use Ctrl+Shft+Esc to open Task Manager
 2. Find antifreeze.exe